checkout/checkout-sdk-java/README.md

         .publicKey("public_key")
         .secretKey("secret_key")
         .environment(Environment.SANDBOX) // required
-        .uri() // deprecated, will be removed in version 6.0.0 .enableFilesApi(Environment.SANDBOX)  // deprecated, will be removed in version 6.0.0 .httpClientBuilder() // for a custom HTTP Client Builder .executor() // for a custom Executor Service .build();
+        .httpClientBuilder() // for a custom HTTP Client Builder .executor() // for a custom Executor Service .build();